w3f/polkadot-wiki/kusama-guide/translated_docs/sk-SK/build-protocol-info.md

 Polkadot supports the following [cryptographic](learn-cryptography) key pairs and signing algorithms:

 - Ed25519
-- Sr25519 - Schorr signatures on the Ristretto group
+- Sr25519 - Schnorr signatures on the Ristretto group
 - ECDSA signatures on secp256k1

 Note that the address for a secp256k1 key is the SS58 encoding of the _hash of the public key_ in order to reduce the public key from 33 bytes to 32 bytes.